 These platforms help you widen your scope and uncover information on land owners with ease.

-With Reonomy TrueOwner, you can quickly find land owners anywhere in the country—in any state, city, county, or zip code, in any Opportunity Zone, and all the way down to an exact street name or address.
+Harnessing over 50 million properties and parcel across the country, Reonomy allows you to quickly find land owners anywhere in the nation—in any state, city, county, or zip code, in any Opportunity Zone, and all the way down to an exact street name or address.

 You can use Reonomy’s property search capabilities to search specifically for vacant land and other sub-types of land, including agricultural land, residential vacant land, commercial vacant land, mobile home lots, forests, marshland, recreational vacant land, and more.